hxsylzpf/SocialMedia-Privacy-Corpus/scripts/README.md

 Parameters: If none provided, this will only pre-process data that has not been pre-processed.
 If `update` provided, this will re-pre-process all data.
 If `remove` provided, this will simply delete all existing pre-process data, but leave the actual training data intact.

-##### divide_training_data.py
-Divides the training data into training and cross-validation sets.
-Creates a new random sampling each run.

-Parameters: None

 ### Support functionality
 Listed below are scripts that can be used for supporting purposes, but aren't needed for core functionality.